Makerspace Policies & Guidelines

 • Prior to using restricted equipment:

-• Makers must have completed a Tool Safety Orientation as certified by makerspace staff.
+• Users must have completed a Tool Safety Orientation as certified by makerspace staff.
 An note will be added to the library account with: Safety-Certified Makers.

 • Adult patrons (or their legal guardians, if applicable) must complete and sign the Makerspace Release of Claims, Indemnity and Hold Harmless Agreement.